PaulDMooney/testblog/BLOG.md

 I would like to share some of my advice on writing good tests.
 I've often seen an overlooked aspect of testing is what the developer's experience is when running tests.
 Particularly the next developer's experience, whether that be a different person or future you who has just come back to some area of the code you have not worked with in a long time.
-Or maybe it's current you practicing [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) and you need organize your thoughts around what and how to test.
-Many times we run these tests and we can probably be confident that nothing broke but their output is incomprehensible!
+Or maybe it's current you practicing [TDD](https://martinfowler.com/bliki/TestDrivenDevelopment.html) and you need to organize your thoughts around what and how to test.
+Many times we run these tests we can probably be confident that nothing broke but their output is incomprehensible!
 We aren't really sure what's supposed to be happening, or if it's safe to change.
+Or worse, something breaks, and we're not sure what it's supposed to be doing to get back to a working state.
 So let's see if we can fix that!

 ## Prioritizing the Test Output